Body Contouring Surgery

 It is important that you clearly define your goals, so that your surgeon can advise you as to whether the results will meet your expectations.
 As part of your consultation, your doctor will perform an exam, explain the details of the procedure and develop a specific plan for surgery and recovery with you.

 To treat the abdomen, a horizontal incision is made along the pubic area.
 Excess skin and usually fat is then removed from the pubic bone to the belly button.
 The fatty tissues are lifted from the underlying muscles, to the level of the rib cage, which is (usually) when the abdominal wall muscles are tightened.
 The remaining skin and fat is pulled down from above the belly button area, where it is sutured in position at the pubic area.
-Usually the belly button is repositioned into its proper position.
-The procedure is repeated in the buttocks and thigh areas, making the incisions as inconspicuous as possible.
+Usually the belly button is re-positioned into a new accurate position.

 In cases that require the removal of fat, liposuction is performed prior to removing excess skin.
 Any essential repairs to the abdominal wall (such as hernia repair) usually can be made at the time of the body lift.

 Excess skin removal is a major surgery that requires significant recovery time.
 Most patients remain in the hospital for one to three nights.
 Pain and discomfort are initially managed with intravenous or intramuscular medications, and later with oral pain medication.
 Drainage tubes are inserted.
 A medical compression garment is to be worn at all times – except while bathing – until your surgeon tells you it is no longer needed.
-Dressings are generally removed two days after surgery, and showering is allowed at that time, however major activities are best avoided for a few weeks.
+Dressings are generally removed 5-7 days after surgery, and showering is allowed at that time, however major activities must be avoided for a few weeks.

-Restrictions on your activities could include no exercise and no lifting of three kilograms or more.
-Walking is encouraged; however, further exercise is not recommended until sufficient healing has taken place.
+Restrictions on your activities could include no strenuous exercise and no lifting of heavy objects.
+Light walking is encouraged; however, further exercise is not recommended until sufficient healing has taken place.
 Most people require four to six weeks recovery time before returning to normal activities, and generally from six to eight weeks before exercising, due to the sensitivity on the incisions and scarring.

 To ensure a successful outcome of your skin removal surgery, you are required to follow your surgeon’s instructions very carefully.
 Do not place any pressure on the treated area.
 Approximately 75% of the swelling dissipates at six weeks and 90% at three months.
 It is important that the incisions are not subjected to excessive force, swelling, abrasion, or motion during healing.